joelklabo/honk/test.md

     - Create some kind of commit watcher, honk tool to alert you if you've gone a long time without committing.
 You could maybe hook into plan loop as well if it is getting messages that features done or a task is done and it didn't see a commit.
 We could raise an error or warning or something.

  Start a planloop session and implement this spec: docs/plans/agent-and-prompt-tooling-spec.md

+- mFormalize how multiple agents should interact with plan loop\
+\
+- another error.